4×8 chicken coop lumber list

 | Estimated total | $689 | ||

-- 2×4×8 pressure-treated (floor frame, 5 pieces): Two long rails (96 inches) plus three joists (45 inches each, cut from the 2 spare 8-footers).
-Pressure-treated because the floor frame contacts ground or sits in the moisture-absorption zone above ground.
+- 2×4×8 pressure-treated (floor frame, 5 pieces): Two long rails (96 inches) plus three joists (45 inches each, cut from the spare 8-footers).
+Pressure-treated here because the floor frame sits in the ground-contact moisture-absorption zone — standard SPF rots within five years even on skids.

 - 2×4×8 SPF (wall studs, 16 pieces): Eight per long wall, six per short wall, plus headers and trimmers for door and window openings.
-Standard SPF (not pressure-treated) for everything above the floor frame.
+Skip pressure-treated above the floor frame — birds peck at the resin, and standard SPF behind painted T1-11 lasts a decade in a vented coop anyway.
 16-inch on-center spacing.

 - 2×6×8 SPF (rafters + ridge, 6 pieces): Four rafter pairs at 24-inch on center across the 8-foot span, plus a ridge board and a header.
-2×6 dimension instead of 2×4 because the longer rafter span and snow load benefit from the heavier framing.
+2×6 instead of 2×4 because the rafter span and snow load want the heavier dimension — this is climate-dependent, but 2×6 is cheap insurance even in mild climates.

-- Plywood quantities: 1 sheet ½-inch CDX for the floor, 5 sheets ⅜-inch T1-11 for the four walls plus small pieces for shutters and nest box, 1 sheet ½-inch CDX for the roof deck.
+- Plywood quantities:1 sheet ½-inch CDX for the floor, 5 sheets ⅜-inch T1-11 for the four walls plus small pieces for shutters and nest box, 1 sheet ½-inch CDX for the roof deck.
+Don't cut corners on floor sheathing — the FAQs cover OSB; the short version is don't.

-The 25-foot roll of ¼-inch hardware cloth covers the entire coop's predator-rated openings:
+The 25-foot × 36-inch roll covers the entire predator-rated surface on a 4×8 with margin:

 - Two eyebrow vents (4×12 inches each at gable ends) → ~1 sq ft total